 Sodium and Chloride Foods

-Potassium is in a multitude of fruits and vegetables especially leafy green vegetables such as spinach, turnip greens, collard greens and kale, bananas, tomatoes, oranges, melons, potatoes and sweet potatoes, prunes, raisins, peas and beans.
-Potassium is also in milk and salt substitutes made from potassium chloride.
-Potassium supports normal cell function, regulates blood pressure and prevents bone loss and kidney stones.
-Consume 4.7 grams of potassium daily to maintain your health.
+Potassium is found in a multitude of fruits and vegetables, especially leafy green veggies.
+Spinach, turnip greens, collard greens and kale, bananas, tomatoes, oranges, melons, potatoes and sweet potatoes, prunes, raisins, peas and beans are just a few examples.
+Milk and salt substitutes made from potassium chloride are good sources too.

-Magnesium supports bone and teeth development, nerve and muscle function and enzyme activation.
-Getting enough magnesium in your diet also protects you from high blood pressure, a factor that increases your risk of heart disease, and combats osteoporosis.
-It is in leafy green vegetables, nuts, cereals, beans and tomato paste.
-You need a small amount of magnesium daily -- 420 milligrams for men and 320 milligrams for women.
+Magnesium supports bone and teeth development, nerve and muscle function and protein synthesis.
+Getting enough magnesium in your diet may also protect from high blood pressure, a factor that increases your risk of heart disease.
+In fact, this mineral is involved in over 300 biochemical reactions.

-The body uses calcium for bone and teeth formation, blood clotting, muscle and enzyme function and normal heart rhythms.
-Calcium is most commonly found in milk and milk products.
-It is also in meat, fish with bones such as sardines, eggs, fortified breakfast cereals, beans and certain fruits such as dried apricots and figs, and vegetables such as asparagus and collard greens.
-Aim for at least 1,000 milligrams of calcium each day.
+Your body uses calcium for bone and teeth formation, blood clotting, muscle and enzyme function and vasodilatation, among other processes.
+This mineral is most commonly found in milk and dairy products.
+Meat, fish with bones, such as sardines, as well as eggs, fortified breakfast cereals and beans contain calcium too.
+You can also eat dried apricots, figs, asparagus and collard greens to increase your calcium intake.